WHOAMI-D-M-C/ASCII-M-BANNER/README.md

 # ASCII-M-BANNER

-This tool is used for make ascii banner easily on your termux or terminal it useful for script maker's enjoy and always give a start!.
+This tool is used for making ascii banner easily on your termux or terminal it useful for script maker's enjoy and always give a start!.

 ## Screenshots